ZSendokame/Dishook/README.md

 # Dishook
 **Dishook** it's a library who lets you control Discord Webhooks via HTTP.<br>
 Supports plain text and embeds, Parameters and JSON gives you more control than other libraries.<br>
-Dishook it's one of the lasts Discord webhook control library that is mantained today.
+Dishook it's one of the lasts Discord webhook control library that is ~~mantained today~~ maybe updated in some time.

 # How to install
 ``` Bash